Impact of overlapping signals on parameterized post-Newtonian coefficients in tests of gravity: Conclusions and Discussions

 The XG ground-based detectors are anticipated to exhibit a significantly enhanced detection rate of BBHs relative to their forerunners, indicating the unavoidable appearance of OSs in future detection~\citep{Regimbau:2009rk, Meacher:2015rex,Kalogera:2021bya}.
 A primary concern regarding such OSs is how they can potentially introduce biases if an OS is mistakenly treated as a single-event signal, thereby misleading parameterized tests of GR. \cite{Hu:2022bji} studied the biases in PE when testing GR at the 0PN order with these OSs, and left the comprehensive investigation at different PN orders for future work.

 In this work, we extend \citet{Hu:2022bji} and investigate how OSs affect $-1$PN to 2PN terms in parameterized tests of GR.
 We adopt the FM approximation to calculate the biases introduced by OSs.
 FM is a fast and effective method to study the biases of OSs~\citep{Finn:1992wt,Antonelli:2021vwg,Hu:2022bji,Wang:2023ldq}.
 For each PN deviation parameter, we calculate the proportion of signals exhibiting significant bias, and further explore the Bayes factor over accumulation of such misleading OSs.
 We find that a non-negligible fraction of OSs could produce a significant bias in each PN deviation parameter, especially when the difference in coalescence times, $\Delta t_c$, is small.
-It is worth noting that the fraction of misleading OSs in the 1PN-deviation case is usually the largest, instead of the 0PN-deviation case studied by \citet{Hu:2022bji}.
+It is worth noting that there are significant differences between the fractions of misleading OSs at different PN orders, while the fraction in the 1PN-deviation case usually stays the largest.
 This underscores the importance of consideration for GR deviations at different PN orders when discussing the impact of OSs on testing gravity.

 However, different misleading OSs lead to inconsistent values for deviation parameters, and if analyzed collectively, they do not show a preference for non-GR deviations over GR.
 This is supported by the decreasing trend of the Bayes factor with an increasing number of misleading OSs, shown in Figure~\ref{fig:Kf}.